visadb-io-Inc/ai-support-bot-knowledge-base/content/extension/DEFAULT.md

 - Monitors public and private groups (must be member, no need to be an admin)
 - Up to 25 groups with basic subscription.
 Additional groups $20 for each 10 groups pack.
 Cheaper depending on the country.
 Go to billing page to find out.
 - Scan interval available 30 minutes to 8 hours.
 Recommended 2+ hours
+- Monitor comments on Selected Post only (30 limit).
+Go to Facebook Tab, Click 'Track Comments'.
+Button appear when you hover on a desired post.
 - AI Lead Detection: ChatGPT analyzes each post for intent and purpose
 - AI Responses: AI will write a personalize comment/response.
 No Auto commenting.
 Human click is required to send.
 - AI Content Creation: AI generates posts, visual content, and News Headlines